MR-BENjie/mlrole/README.md

 - The Surprising Effectiveness of MAPPO in Cooperative, Multi-Agent Games

 Using a few of tricks above (bold texts), we enabled QMIX (qmix.yaml) to solve almost all hard scenarios of SMAC (Fine-tuned hyperparameters **for each scenarios**).

+- **One team, called "the enemy", is controlled by Starcraft II's in-game AI, while the other team, called "the allies", is controlled by reinforcement learning agents.**

 | Senarios     | Difficulty | QMIX (batch_size=128) |                   Finetuned-QMIX                   |
 | ------------ | :--------: | :-------------------: | :------------------------------------------------: |